 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The good news is that most skin cancers are highly treatable when detected early, says dermatologist Christine Poblete-Lopez, MD.
-So self-exams of your skin and annual skin exams from a doctor or dermatologist, if you’re at high risk, are critical.
+So, self-exams of your skin and annual skin exams from a doctor or dermatologist are critical — especially if you’re at high risk.

 When you have your exam, the dermatologist will ask if you’ve noticed any changes in a mole or other skin lesion.
-Then he or she will consider the ABCDEs:
+Then they’ll consider the ABCDEs:

-“We’ll consider all of the ABCDEs together,” notes Dr. Lopez.
+“We’ll consider all of the ABCDEs together,” says Dr. Poblete-Lopez.
 “Just because a mole is asymmetric doesn’t mean it’s a melanoma, for instance.”

 “We may say, ‘OK, you’ve got a higher chance of developing cancer based on what we see, so we’ll need to see you every six months instead of every year or every two years.’”

-You’ll also want to see a dermatologist if you have lots of moles, she says, or any of these risk factors for melanoma:
+You’ll also want to see a dermatologist if you have lots of moles or any of these risk factors for melanoma:

-“The beauty of dermatology is that we can quickly see if there’s a problem on the surface and then easily sample the skin to study under the microscope,” says Dr. Lopez.
+“The beauty of dermatology is that we can quickly see if there’s a problem on the surface and then easily sample the skin to study under the microscope,” explains Dr. Poblete-Lopez.

-If melanoma is found, dermatologists can treat it in a variety of ways, including surgery, chemotherapy, immunotherapy and targeted therapy.
+If a cancerous mole is found, dermatologists can treat it in a variety of ways, including surgery, chemotherapy, immunotherapy and targeted therapy.